Remember a Day: Reception

 In a negative review for A Saucerful of Secrets, Jim Miller of Rolling Stone described "Remember a Day" as "inoffensive, but features some rather miserable bottleneck guitar, second rate piano, and empty-sounding acoustic guitar work."
 Miller further described the drumming as "busy and ineffective."

-2008 performance
+Later performances

 On 23 September 2008, David Gilmour performed the song on a live broadcast of Later... with Jools Holland on BBC Two as a tribute to Richard Wright, who had died eight days earlier.
 In an interview later in the show, Gilmour said that Wright had intended to perform with him that day, but had sent Gilmour an SMS message a couple of weeks before his death to advise him that he would not be well enough to attend.
 This was the first live performance of the song since 1968 by any member of the band, although none of the original lineup that recorded the song took part in the performance.
 Gilmour's band comprised Phil Manzanera, Guy Pratt, Jon Carin and Steve DiStanislao.

+Gilmour and Nick Mason also played the song at Wright's memorial service, which took place at Notting Hill Theatre.

+Mason has since performed the song live, with his band Nick Mason's Saucerful of Secrets.
+A recording is included on their 2020 live album Live at the Roundhouse.